ENDE25/WebCrawler/README.md

 - Repeat as needed to explore the site structure step by step.

 >[!tip]
->- For step-by-step mapping (navigation mode), start with depth 2 for a focused and manageable graph.
+>For step-by-step mapping (navigation mode), start with depth 2 for a focused and manageable graph.

 ## Controls
 - **URL Input**: Enter the website address to map.